by Mike Retzlaff

 Traditional Small beers minimize alcohol and therefore calories but can certainly make up for the lack of mouthfeel with lower attenuation.
 When brewed correctly and with the right yeast, they can be enjoyable and add much to the limited hours available to share with friends.
 To intentionally brew a beer with such a low OG is tough.
 It is quite a feat to feed the mash tun virtually nothing and still produce a beer worth drinking.
 However, when you plan for it, brewing such a beer with mouthfeel and flavor is not only possible but can be just shy of a sure thing!

-The Scots, Brits, Belgians, Germans, and many other brewing cultures have been making such beers for a very long time.
+The Scots, Brits, Belgians, Germans, and many other brewing cultures have been making small beers for a very long time.
 In Britain the process used was called parti-gyle.
-Ordinary Bitter was normally a product of the parti-gyle system as were most Mild Ales.
+Ordinary Bitter was normally a product of the parti-gyle system as were many Mild Ales.
 They, and any number of beers, had been the second, third, or even fourth runnings drawn from a single mash.
-This method is being phased out by many though still in use by some older, traditional breweries.
+This method is being phased out by many though still in use by some older, traditional breweries such as Fullers in London.

 The Belgians used “Turbid Mashing.”
 There is an article elsewhere on this website explaining this process.
 The historical Belgian beers which follow used this incredibly complex mashing method.